LycheeOrg/LycheeOrg.github.io/docs/advanced-setups.md

 Feel free to open an [Issue](https://github.com/breuerfelix/lychee-helmchart/issues) if you need help.

+### With Portainer on Synology (Free~ish)

+[Marius Bogdan Lixandru](https://mariushosting.com/author/marius/) made a great post of how to set up your Lychee installation on your Synology NAS with Portainer.
+Read at it [here](https://mariushosting.com/how-to-install-lychee-on-your-synology-nas/).

 ## Implementing Object Storage

 An S3-compatible object storage solution is designed to store, manage, and access unstructured data in the cloud.